dotblue/nette-webimages/readme.md

 <img src="/images/foo-200x150.jpg">
 ```

-Creation of this file will handle your implementation of `DotBlue\WebImages\IProvider`.
+Creation of this file will be handled by your implementation of `DotBlue\WebImages\IProvider`.